Gethe/wow-ui-source/README.markdown

 substantially reduced: Flame Leviathan, Magtheridon, Gruul the Dragonkiller, Doom Lord Kazzak, and all encounters in Karazhan.

-**[Guilds][37]**
+**[Guilds][38]**

+  * [Guild Challenges][39] are now available for testing.

+    * These challenges can be found in the Info pane of the guild UI.

+    * Guild Challenges fall into three categories: Guild Dungeon Run, Guild Raid, and Guild Rated Battleground.

+    * Each challenge can be completed a set number of times per week.
+Guild groups participating in level-appropriate Heroic or normal difficulty dungeons and raids, or Rated Battlegrounds, will automatically qualify for challenge credit.

+    * Each time a Guild Challenge is completed, the guild will be awarded experience and gold deposited directly into the Guild Vault, as well as the opportunity to earn all-new achievements.
+A popup or "toast" will be displayed to confirm a Guild Challenge has been completed (similar to achievement alerts).

+    * Guild experience earned via Guild Challenges will be awarded above the daily cap.
+The experience cap will move forward relative to the amount of experience obtained through completing Guild Challenges (similar to rested experience for characters).

+    * Guilds already at the level cap will be awarded substantially more gold in place of guild experience.

+    * Gold rewards require the qualified guild members of the group to be honored with their guild, and the guild must be level 5.

-  * The Guild Perk, Cash Flow, no longer prints out text to the Chat Log.
+    *   * The Guild Perk, Cash Flow, no longer prints out text to the Chat Log.
 Instead, the daily amount deposited is shown in the Guild Vault Money Log.
 In addition, players can view the weekly contribution in a new window at the bottom of the Money Log.

   * Two new custom guild tabards have been added as Guild Rewards.
 The tabards are account bound and offer a bonus to gaining guild reputation.